friscolt/friscolt.github.io/index.md

 ## Updates

+* Jun 16, 2021: My first journal research paper *"Visualization of Blood Vessels in in-vitro Raw Speckle Images Using an Energy-based on DWT Coefficients"* was (finally!) accepted for publication at the [Journal of Biomedical Signal Processing and Control](https://www.journals.elsevier.com/biomedical-signal-processing-and-control)

 * May 22, 2021: I presented in poster format the work  *"Localization of Blood Vessels in in-vitro LSCI Images with K-Means"* at the [2021 International Instrumentation and Measurement Technology Conference (IEEE I2MTC 2021)](https://i2mtc2021.ieee-ims.org) in Glasgow, Scotland 🏴󠁧󠁢󠁳󠁣󠁴󠁿

 * May 11, 2021: I was invited to participate in the project "Breast classification in mammography images" with [Dr. Gilberto Ochoa-Ruiz](https://scholar.google.es/citations?user=DDtiliwAAAAJ&hl=es) from Tecnológico de Monterrey and [Dr. Cristian Mata](https://scholar.google.com.mx/citations?user=PXBkuoIAAAAJ&hl=es) from the Universitat Politècnica de Catalunya (UPC).